An introduction to the basics of A Level Sociology

 Social stratification refers to how society is divided up into different groups which have different life chances.
 The main divisions which interest sociologists are those which arise as result of differences in wealth and income, social class, sex and gender and ethnicity, as well as age and ability-disability.
 The posts in this section offer an introduction to to the main types of stratification in contemporary societies and the concepts sociologists have developed to help explain these divisions.

-An Introduction to Social Class, Wealth, Poverty and Inequality
+Social Class, Wealth, Poverty and Inequality

 Social Class – An Introduction to the Concept – this post outlines ‘common conceptions’ of social class (working/ middle/ upper class) before looking at the strengths and limitations of two sociological attempts to measure social class – the Registrar General’s social class scales and the New British Class Survey.